-According to Ivan Reitman in the DVD Commentary, the scene where Bill Murray is loading the rich woman's suitcases into the trunk and he hits himself in the crotch was accident.
+According to Ivan Reitman in the DVD Commentary, the scene where Bill Murray is loading the rich woman's suitcases into the trunk and he hits himself in the crotch was an accident.
 Murray really did hit himself in the crotch with the case, thus his very real line "Oh, my balls."

 The last sentence the platoon shouts during their performance at graduation, "the quick brown fox jumps over the lazy dog", is a sentence that was popularly used to test typewriters and telegraph machines because it contains every letter of the alphabet at least once.

-John Winger's use of the phrase "We are the wretched refuse" to describe how the platoon was made up of men from around the world is a reference to a poem, "The New Colossus", by the nineteenth-century American poet Emma Lazarus.
+John Winger's use of the phrase "We are the wretched refuse" to describe how the platoon was made up of men from around the world is a reference to a poem, "The New Colossus", by 19th-century American poet Emma Lazarus.
 "The New Colossus", describing the Statue of Liberty, appears on a plaque at the base of the statue.

 Near the end of the film, an image of an army newspaper indicates that Capt.
 Stillman (John Larroquette) was transferred to the Arctic command.
 This is later referenced in an episode of Night Court (1984), in which Dan Fielding (Larroquette) reveals he is a captain in the U.S. Army Reserve.
 By the end of the episode, his commanding officer orders him transferred for duty in the Arctic Circle.

 Harold Ramis admitted sneaking in veiled references to the Vietnam War in his early films as a writer/director.
 In one scene of "Stripes" Bill Murray's character exhorts his comrades, "But we're American soldiers!
 We've been kicking ass for 200 years!
 We're ten and one!"
 Ramis said the "one" represented America's loss in Vietnam and was his oblique commentary on the conflict.